 Welcome to Class 3A with Miss Aston

 What a busy yet successful term we have had!
 Class 3A explored their musical talents through our Production song 'There is a Stable'and also took part in singing carols at the church on our last day of term.
-Alongside this, we have been pratising our sewing skills to create a festive stocking.
-The children did amazing and everybody used their Growth Mindset to persevere even when it was challenging.
+Alongside this, we have been practising our sewing skills to create a festive stocking.
+The children did amazingly well and everybody used their Growth Mindset to persevere, even when it was challenging.
 After copious amounts of re-threading, the children managed to design and take home their very own handmade stocking.
 Here is what we produced...

 I would like to say thank you to the children for a fantastic first term and thank you to parents for the continued support at home.
 Lastly, I would like to wish you all a relaxing and enjoyable break.

 This term, the children have been developing their sketching technique and have been experimenting with different medias to create the best effect.
 We started our learning by looking at light and dark marks and the style of sketching.
 The children enjoyed creating a gradient showing dark to light.
 We also sketched different autumn leaves and twigs, continuing to look at shape, light and dark.

 To develop our sketching skills further, the children then drew fruit and experimented with different types of media to create the best effect.
 The children explored pencil, charcoal, colouring pencils, chalk and pen.